-Dissipative materials: For these materials, the charges flow to ground more slowly and in a somewhat more controlled manner than with conductive materials.
-Dissipative materials have a surface resistivity equal to or greater than 1 x 105 Ω/sq but less than 1 x 10^12 Ω/sq or a volume resistivity equal to or greater than 1 x 10^4 Ω-cm but less than 1 x 10^11 Ω-cm.2.
+Dissipative materials: For these materials, the charges flow through the material slowly and in a somewhat more controlled manner than with conductive materials.
+Dissipative materials have a surface resistivity equal to or greater than 1 x 10^5 Ω/sq but less than 1 x 10^12 Ω/sq or a volume resistivity equal to or greater than 1 x 10^4 Ω-cm but less than 1 x 10^11 Ω-cm.2.
 Dissipative materials are classified “Antistatic” and are considered to be the ideal range for ESD materials.

 Insulative materials: Insulative materials prevent or limit the flow of electrons across their surface or through their volume.
 Insulative materials have a high electrical resistance and are difficult to ground.
 Static charges remain in place on these materials for a very long time.
-Insulative materials are defined as those having a surface resistivity of at least 1 x 1012 Ω/sq or a volume resistivity of at least 1 x 10^11 Ω-cm.
+Insulative materials are defined as those having a surface resistivity of at least 1 x 10^12 Ω/sq or a volume resistivity of at least 1 x 10^11 Ω-cm.
 Insulative materials are not classified as “Antistatic”.

 Anti-Static: Is a term used to describe materials that prevent the buildup of static electricity.
 Both conductive and dissipative materials are classified as Antistatic.
 Insulative materials are not.